 If athletes from a AAA team are compared to those of an A level team of the same age group, they are actually likely to have a similar physical literacy off the ice.
 This where training age comes in, as it is not necessarily the same as chronological age.
 Training age is related to the hours spent in the gym learning movement patterns.

-How nicely a player squats, hinges, lunges, pushes, pulls or braces their core off the ice doesn't always directly predict talent on the ice.
-We all know someone who is an all star in the gym but lacks talent on the ice.
+How nicely a player squats, hinges, lunges, pushes, pulls, or braces their core off the ice doesn't always directly predict talent on the ice.
+We all know someone who is an all-star in the gym but lacks talent on the ice.

 To be able to perform your best, and stay healthy, you need to be able to move properly.
 This cannot be achieved solely training on the ice.
-Using resistance training helps teach strength around proper movement patterns, that will be the basis for more advanced movements as a child grows and develops.
+Using resistance training helps teach strength around proper movement patterns, which will be the basis for more advanced movements as a child grows and develops.
 Any child that wants to improve on-ice will eventually start strength & conditioning, so learning how to do so properly from a qualified trainer is a great way to start.

 Benefit #3: General Strength

 Improving strength is one of the main goals of strength and conditioning.

 Strength training is often be thought to just big muscles and heavy weights; however, the goal of strength training with youth hockey players is primarily to be able to perform essential movement patterns without any compensation occurring from another part of the body.